yemiwebby/symfony-react-app/README.md

 ## Building the Frontend App with React

-To successfully setup the React application we will install Symfony Webpack Encore.
-To begin, open another terminal ad while you are still within the project directory, run the following command to install Webpack Encore using composer:
+To successfully setup the React application, we will install Symfony Webpack Encore.
+To begin, open another terminal and run the following command to install Webpack Encore using Composer.
+Make sure you are still in the project directory.

 ```bash
 composer require symfony/webpack-encore-bundle